TimW90/BookingApp/README.md

 # BookingApp
-BookingApp project with Bart and Michael
+BookingApp project with Bart, Michael and Tim